mapbox/mapbox-gl-native/README.md

 If you merely want to install the library for iOS and try it out as an Objective-C consumer:

-0. Use [Homebrew](http://brew.sh/) to install Boost headers: `brew install boost`.
+0. Use [Homebrew](http://brew.sh/) to install Boost headers and [appledoc](http://gentlebytes.com/appledoc/): `brew install boost appledoc`.
 1. Run `make ipackage`.
-The packaging script will produce the statically-linked `libMapboxGL.a`, `MapboxGL.bundle` for resources, and a `Headers` folder.
+The packaging script will produce the statically-linked `libMapboxGL.a`, `MapboxGL.bundle` for resources, a `Headers` folder, and a `Docs` folder with HTML API documentation.
 2. Copy the contents of `build/ios/pkg/static` into your project.
 It should happen automatically, but ensure that:
    - `Headers` is in your *Header Search Paths* (`HEADER_SEARCH_PATHS`) build setting.
    - `MapboxGL.bundle` is in your target's *Copy Bundle Resources* build phase.